childsb/glusterfs-hadoop-docs/General_Configuration_CDH5.markdown

     export YARN_HOME=/usr/lib/hadoop-yarn/
 * (some might require fixing...
 TODO)

-2) On each node run:
+2) On each node run as root:
-    su yarn -c "source /etc/profile.d/hadoop_env.sh"
+    source /etc/profile.d/hadoop_env.sh

+3)
 We will reference it at other times.

 ##Startup

 1) Set the permissions on your container logging directory (i.e. /var/log/hadoop-yarn/containers/ ) so that yarn OWNS it.
 This is essential for running a mapreduce job.
 Otherwise, your jobs can hang.

+2) Set permissions for yarn log directory: chown yarn /usr/lib/hadoop-yarn/

 _On VMs Only_
     Set yarn-site.xml yarn.scheduler.minimum-allocation-mb to a low enough value (i.e. ~ 1/2 of allocated VM memory).

-2) su to user "yarn".
+3) su to user "yarn".
 This user was created when you installed Cloudera Hadoop.

-3) You can now restart all your hadoop services.
+4) You can now restart all your hadoop services.
 A simple snippet can be copied to script as follows:

 _Important!:_ Only start the resource manager on the master node.
 Omit `resourcemanager` commands for all slave nodes.

-    chown yarn /usr/lib/hadoop-yarn/
     killall -9 java
     export JAVA_HOME=/usr/lib/jvm/jre-<$VERSION>-openjdk.x86_64
     export HADOOP_LIBEXEC_DIR=/usr/lib/hadoop/libexec